 - What’s your top goal or priority in life right now?
 What’s one thing you can do today to bring it closer to fruition?

 - Reflect and write about how old beliefs and folklores influence modern Autumn traditions today

 - Write down any rituals you like to do or participate in for Mabon or the Autumn Equinox

 - Do you have a Mabon or Autumn Equinox altar?
 What do you like to add?
 How do you decorate your home?
 What correspondences resonate with you and why?

 - Do you have any seasonal family recipes you love to make this time of year?
 Any stories or memories you have making them?

-- Make a list of fun Autumn activities that awakens your inner child.
-What can you do to enjoy more of the Autumnal magick this season?
+- Make a list of fun Autumn activities to awaken your inner child.
+How can you enjoy the Autumn magick during this season?
 Engage all 5 senses!

 - What’s something you learned about yourself this year that makes you feel powerful moving forward?
 Did you overcome a challenge?